giga-sec/gigaSec-Tech-Notes/2. Notes/Problem solving 101.md

 - Freshly Brewed, or concentrated?
 - Does it come from Africa or America?
 - How sweet should the coffee be?
-- Should it be the coffee used sugar or sweetener?
+- Should the coffee use sugar or sweetener?
 - Does the coffee need to be hot or cold?
 - and more more more questions